Want to remove grease from your garbage disposal? Didn’t I already tell you not to put grease down the drain-No? check this post.

 But since you already filled your disposal with enough grease to fill a bottle let’s see how to remove it without causing a mess.

 Grease is not advised in sink drains or garbage disposals because they solidify and clogs the drains.
-So if your disposer has too much grease already it is not recommended to send that down the drain, because they will clog somewhere else.
+So if your disposer has too much grease already it is not recommended to send that down the drain, because it will clog somewhere else.

 Step 1: So the first step in removing grease from a disposer would be to disconnect the drain pipe from the disposer.
 Put a bucket or basin below to catch draining water.